 YIHS has its own WIAA girls volleyball team.
-Our relationship with Viroqua High School allows students to participate in varsity football, tennis, cross-country, and several other sports.
+Our relationship with Viroqua High School allows students to participate in varsity football, tennis, cross-country, and basketball.
 In addition YIHS students and parents were instrumental in establishing Driftless United Athletics, sponsors of a co-ed intramural soccer team, and our students participate in an intramural basketball league.

 IS YIHS THE SAME THING AS PLEASANT RIDGE WALDORF SCHOOL?